We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 While it might be tempting, unfortunately, the cheapest is not always best.

 It is also a good idea to check the product ingredients list as you would for any other food product you are giving your family.

 void products with added color, preservatives, or other artificial nasties.

 Also avoid those that are high in sugar or fat because with such huge appetites, guinea pigs are prone to becoming overweight and this can lead to a multitude of health issues if you’re not careful.

 Also, try to avoid products that have low nutrient fillers such as corn – you’re just not getting bang for your buck if the pellets are full of these.

 Instead look for pellets that have plenty of vitamin C, protein, and fiber.

 Once again, check especially for vitamin C since guinea pigs can’t make this on their own.

-This is really important if you want to avoid problems like scurvy that’s caused by a lack of vitamin C in guinea pigs.
+This is important if you want to avoid problems like scurvy that’s caused by a lack of vitamin C in guinea pigs.

-Products advertising lower calcium is also a bonus as this is difficult for guinea pigs to process and too much can lead to kidney stones or bladder stones due to a high amount of oxalic acid.
+Products advertising lower calcium are also a bonus as this is difficult for guinea pigs to process and too much can lead to kidney stones or bladder stones due to a high amount of oxalic acid.